 Our two significant sources of internally generated funds are dividends and other payments from our subsidiaries.
 As a holding company, we receive cash from our subsidiaries in the form of dividends and as reimbursement for operating and other administrative expenses we incur.
 The reimbursements are paid within the guidelines of management agreements among us and our subsidiaries.
 Our insurance subsidiaries are restricted by state regulation in their ability to pay dividends and make distributions.
 Each state of domicile regulates the extent to which our title underwriters can pay dividends or make distributions.
 As of December 31, 2010, \$2,825.9 million of our net assets were restricted from dividend payments without prior approval from the relevant departments of insurance.
 During 2011, our first tier title insurance subsidiaries can pay or make distributions to us of approximately \$76.1 million without prior regulatory approval.
-Our underwritten title companies and non-title insurance subsidiaries collect revenue and pay operating expenses.
-However, they are not regulated to the same extent as our insurance subsidiaries.
+Our underwritten title companies and non-title insurance subsidiaries.

 The maximum dividend permitted by law is not necessarily indicative of an insurer's actual ability to pay dividends, which may be constrained by business and regulatory considerations, such as the impact of dividends on surplus, which could affect an insurer's ratings or competitive position, the amount of premiums that can be written and the ability to pay future dividends.
-Further, depending on business and regulatory conditions, we may in the future need to retain cash in our underwriters or even contribute cash to one or more of them in order to maintain their ratings or their statutory capital position.
+Further, depending on business and regulatory conditions, we may in the future need to retain cash in our underwriters or even contribute cash to one or more of them in order to maintain their ratings or the ir statutory capital position.
 Such a requirement could be the result of investment losses, reserve charges, adverse operating conditions in the current economic environment or changes in interpretation of statutory accounting requirements by regulators.